Basic motorbike maintenance is essential if you want to get the most out of each ride and avoid time off the road.

 Ensure your motorbike chain has the right amount of slack (about one inch of play) at the tightest spot.
 Too much tension can cause havoc with your wheels and gearbox bearings.

-Add lube to your chain when you return from a ride – preferably while it’s still warm, so your chain can absorb it as it cools down.
+Add lubricant to your chain when you return from a ride – preferably while it’s still warm, so your chain can absorb it as it cools down.

 Don’t forget to wipe it down with chain cleaner before you apply the oil though, to avoid creating a thick paste, which could damage the chain.